 “Don’t move!”
 Paul grabbed both hand brakes.
 “No, it’s good.
 When you lean against me like that you don’t wiggle so much.
 Just stay like that.”

 We rode.
 I was terrified.
 I didn’t know where to hold on, and my short legs prevented my feet from resting on the platform behind Paul’s legs.
 I finally gave in.
 I wrapped my arms around my husband’s torso and clasped my middle fingers together over his tummy.
 I laid my chest onto his back and nestled my chin into his shoulder.
 We would have been the perfect picture for Budget Italy Tour’s advertisement.

 We motored towards San Gimignano, and the road of the valley fell away.
 Carefully, I sat up and looked on either side of us.
 Olive orchards streamed down the hills like grey and silver smoke and curled against the land.
-Purple grapes, plump and full, on vigorous green stalks marched in leafed rows down the hills while the leaves of white grapes, softer and already harvested, sank into the soil ready for sleep.
+Purple grapes, plump and full on vigorous green stalks, marched in leafed rows down the hills while the branches and leaves of white grapes, softer and already harvested, sank into the soil ready for sleep.
 Cypress trees, tall and singular, paraded down the landscape.